AranduTech/laravel-site-options/SECURITY.md

 5. **Responsibility**: Remember, securing the data inputted through this package is the responsibility of the developer.
 Use Laravel's built-in security features to enhance protection.

+## Vulnerabilities

-If you discover any security-related issues, please email to bruno@arandutech.com.br
+**If you discover any security-related issue, please email to bruno@arandutech.com.br instead of using the issue tracker.**